 When it comes to pitching my idea, what do you mean by “shark tank” presentations?
 Are there any required materials?

 “Shark Tank” is an American television program where a panel of potential investors listen to entrepreneurs pitch ideas for a business or product they wish to develop.
 In this case Jeffrey and Christie will listen to your ideas for a performance.

-You’ll have ten minutes in the room with Christie and Jeffrey or ten minutes in your video presentation.
+You’ll have ten minutes in your video presentation.
 Be prepared to articulate what you want and even demonstrate or perform part of your act.
 We want to know the who, what, why and how.
-Leave room for Christie and Jeffrey to ask questions and discuss.

 How many people can participate in my bad idea?